davestewart/javascript-state-machine/docs/architecture.md

 - `ActionEvent` - dispatched for any action lifecycle events, i.e. `start` and `end`
 - `StateEvent` - dispatched for any state lifecycle events, i.e. `leave` and `enter`

+There is one main helper class:

+- `ValueMap` - manages teh assignment and retrieval via dot-path notation of transitions, handlers, etc.

 ## Vocabulary